 From your brows to lips to arms to legs, being free of body hair will help you look the part of the traditionally feminine girl.
-This can including tweezing, epilating, waxing, threading or shave—do what you have to do to get the look you want!
+This can include tweezing, epilating, waxing, threading, or shaving—do what you have to do to get the look you want!
 Or, if you're feeling lazy, just cover up your legs when you don't want to shave.
 No one will know the difference.

 3. Pay Attention to Your Nails, Hair, Skin and Everything Else

-Wearing makeup and removing unwanted body hair aren't the only things girls are expected to make a habit of.
-The stereotypical girly girl also has to obsess over her nails, hair, skin, lips and other beauty-related aspects of her body.
+However, if you're looking for other ways to tweak your appearance, wearing makeup and removing unwanted body hair aren't the only things girls are expected to make a habit of.
+The stereotypical girly girl also has to obsess over her nails, hair, skin, lips, and other beauty-related aspects of her body.

 From short skirts and tight leggings to skinny jeans and hot pants, from frilly tops to shrugs to frocks, fill your wardrobe with clothes that are stereotypically girly and feminine.

 Throw on a pair of skintight leggings for a quick visit to the mall and switch them up for some cute skinny jeans for a preppy, "going to the movies" look.
 On a sunny day at the beach, you can try wearing a bright-colored bikini, and try incorporating a short skirt into your outfit for a fun date or outing.
 An oversized shirt is perfect for those lazy Sunday mornings.
 And, of course, a black dress is a must for formal evenings!